APRI Score Calculator (AST to Platelet Ratio Index)

 The APRI Score Calculator computes the AST to Platelet Ratio Index for non-invasive review of liver fibrosis risk.
 It also calculates FIB-4 and the AST:ALT ratio so the result can be reviewed as part of a broader liver-fibrosis worksheet rather than as a single isolated score.

-APRI was developed by Wai et al. in 2003 as a simple, widely accessible fibrosis marker, especially in chronic hepatitis C. Because it uses only AST and platelet count, it remains useful in settings where elastography or biopsy are not immediately available.
+APRI was developed by Wai et al. as a simple, widely accessible fibrosis marker, especially in chronic hepatitis C. Because it uses only AST and platelet count, it remains useful in settings where elastography or biopsy are not immediately available.

 This page is best read as a fibrosis triage tool.
 Low and high scores are often the most informative, while indeterminate scores usually need elastography, specialist follow-up, or other confirmatory assessment before advanced fibrosis is ruled in or ruled out.